StreetScienceCommunity/StreetScienceCommunity.github.io/_events/2019-03-10-first_public_workshop.md

   /images/events/2019-03-10-first_public_workshop/DSC_9609.jpg"
 %}

-The extraction went well.
-In parallel, we tried to sequence DNA extracted previously (from another local beer, Rothaus).
-But we encountered several problems during the library preparation and the sequencing: mistakes in the protocols, reuse of old flowcell, etc. We will improve the protocol to fix the issues.
+Then DNA extraction went well.
+In parallel, we started our DNA sequencing protocol using a previously extracted DNA from Rothaus, another local beer.
+Here we encountered several problems during the library preparation and the sequencing likely due to mistakes in the protocols and reuse of old flowcell.
+We will improve the protocol to fix the issues.

 {% include event-images.html images="
   /images/events/2019-03-10-first_public_workshop/DSC_9623.jpg